 Wear Proper Footwear

 Protect those toes and toenails by wearing closed-toed shoes and socks that wick moisture.
 Bring moleskin or bandages if you are prone to forming blisters.
-We find hot weather to lead to more issues with our feet.
+We find hot weather and water rides to lead to more issues with our feet.
 Getting your toes stepped on or run over by a stroller can certainly put a damper on your day.
+If you have a multi-day trip, bring a different pair of shoes that you can switch out to save your feet.

 Expect That the Parks May Operate Differently

 All theme parks have implemented changes to keep guests and employees healthy during the time of COVID-19.
-Hop over to our posts on Walt Disney World Reopening and Universal Orlando Reopening reopen to see what measures have been put in place there to keep guests safe.
-Most theme parks have similar measures.
+Hop over to our posts on Walt Disney World Reopening Disneyland Reopening, and Universal Orlando Reopening reopen to see what measures have been put in place there to keep guests safe.
+Most theme parks have almost returned to normal.
+The biggest change is that not all entertainment may have returned.

 We hope you’ve found these easy tips for practicing good health and wellness in the parks hopful.
 Stay healthy out there, and be sure to share any tips your family follows for good health and wellness in the parks in the comments below.